cisagov/ssm-read-role-tf-module/examples/basic_usage/README.md

-# Launch the Example EC2 Instance into the Default VPC #
+# Create an AWS IAM role for reading certificate information #

 ## Usage ##